respondflow/register-api-info/10-03-2025-customer-update.md

 The HTTP error codes returned from the API will not change, but the response format will in order to provide more details.
 Eventually, all of our API's will follow a common error response format.

 Here a few of the things we are considering, we welcome your feedback.
-Catch us in our public slack channel here:

 **Validation:**
 ```json